Living With Beavers

 If you have an immediate concern regarding tree damage and/or flooding in your yard due to beaver activity, give us a call or send us an email to learn more about actions you can take!

 For emergency assistance relating to flooding or public safety, please contact your local County Road Operations Maintenance District.
-Use this map to find your Maintenance District.
+Find your Maintenance District here.
 Non-emergency concerns relating to County infrastructure can be reported online via SeeClickFix or by dialing 311.

 For non-emergency assistance, please refer all general questions or concerns relating to coexisting with beavers to our Bureau’s Education & Outreach Coordinator, Sally Albright, who can be reached at 410-222-0136 or pwalbr00@aacounty.org.